wlads/reefpoints/source/posts/2013-09-04-computed_properties_in_ember_js.md

 // "Steve Rogers; Age: 80; Country: USA"
 ```

-Notice that you can use existing computed property as a dependency for a
+Notice that you can use an existing computed property as a dependency for a
 new one.

 ## Caching